MaineGeneral Residential Services for Women

 MaineGeneral Residential Services for Women - Augusta, ME

 Mainegeneral Residential Services For Women is an addiction treatment center located at 9 Spruce Street in the 04330 zip code in Augusta, ME.
 It is operated by a private non-profit organization.
-Mainegeneral Residential Services For Women provides administers naltrexone, buprenorphine maintenance and suboxone prescription.
-Some of the treatment approaches used by Mainegeneral Residential Services For Women include matrix model, dialectical behavior therapy and substance use counseling approach.
-Mainegeneral Residential Services For Women provides 60 and 90 day inpatient drug rehab and long-term drug rehab.
-It also provides inpatient treatment for drug addiction and mental health diagnosis and residential drug abuse treatment.
+Mainegeneral Residential Services For Women provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
+Some of the treatment approaches used by Mainegeneral Residential Services For Women include motivational interviewing, DBT and brief intervention.
+Mainegeneral Residential Services For Women provides 90 day inpatient drug rehab and long-term drug rehab.
+It also provides inpatient dual diagnosis treatment and residential treatment for drug use.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 9 Spruce Street, Augusta, ME 04330